prabhav2302/machine-learning-notebooks/README.md

 # Machine Learning Notebooks
-This repository contains some of the machine learning notebooks I have coded for both class work and personal exploration.
+This repository contains some of the machine learning notebooks I have coded for class work, internships, and personal exploration.
 Below, you can find an overview of the contents of each file.

 | File      | Description |
 | ----------- | ----------- |